Menu

 See Appendix 1 for further details

-If signs and symptoms are suggestive of wet AMD and vision is 6/12 to 6/96, Px must be referred urgently by email marked urgent.
+If signs and symptoms are suggestive of wet AMD and vision is 6/12 to 6/96, Px must be referred urgently by Cinapsis EeRS.
+This should be clearly marked as urgent medical retina referral for wet amd.
+This will be triaged and sent to wet amd pathway.

-A copy should be sent to the GP marking it clearly as INFORMATION ONLY.
+A copy should be sent to the GP marking it clearly as INFORMATION ONLY and this will be done by cinapsis automatically.

-By post or email to Royal Derby email address.
+By Cinapsis to Royal Derby .
 These are triaged and prioritised by Ophthalmologist.

 Repeat Testing / Refinement referral (high IOP or suspect glaucoma field defect):